People pause before saying yes to anything with consequence.

 Normal work moves.
 Exceptions come back because nobody owns the gray area.

-Cost: the founder becomes the exception department.
+Cost: the owner becomes the exception department.

-Correction history
+Correction memory

 Cost: intelligent people become careful people.